tanghao-xiaomi/docs/en/quickstart/Debugging_Vela_with_Vela_Emulator.md

 Reading symbols from nuttx/nuttx...
 ```

-You need to create a remote connection, so that the host’s GDB will be connected to the GDB Server of openvela Emulator.
+You need to create a remote connection, so that the host’s GDB will be connected to the GDB Server of Emulator.

 Once connected, debugging can be done in a simulated environment, just like how other applications are debugged.